-One of the main issues for racialized people in Canadian society is their treatment in the labour market, as evidenced by income inequality; this is an issue which the worker co-op movement seeks to help address.
+Rationale: One of the main issues for racialized people in Canadian society is their treatment in the labour market, as evidenced by income inequality1; this is an issue which the worker co-op movement seeks to help address.
 Given the racist structural barriers and systemic racism that confront racialized workers and given the commitment of the worker co-op movement to creating democratic workplaces and giving workers control over their labour, there is an opportunity to increase the movement's diversity and to help strive for racial justice.
 The Canadian Worker Co-op Federation (CWCF) stands in solidarity with Black, Indigenous and people of colour (BIPOC) in the fight against systemic racism and injustice.

-Purpose

-To encourage racial justice, equity, diversity and inclusion within CWCF, the Canadian worker co-op community, and within individual worker co-ops.
-The JEDI Committee supports CWCF in building a vibrant, growing worker co-operative sector in Canada which reflects the racial diversity that is found within its borders.
-Objectives
+Purpose: The purpose of the JEDDI Committee is to encourage racial justice, equity, diversity decolonization and inclusion2 within CWCF, the Canadian worker co-op community and within individual worker co-ops.
+It supports CWCF in building a vibrant, growing worker co-operative sector in Canada which reflects the racial diversity that is found within its borders.